 Parents enter repayment 60 days after the loan is fully disbursed (approximately April 1 for a full-year loan) with a minimum payment of $50 per month.
 However, your parent may request to delay repayment until 6 months after you graduate or are no longer enrolled at least half time.

-To request a deferment, your parent will need to contact the servicer of the PLUS Loan.
+To request a deferment, your parent will need to contact the Federal servicer of the PLUS Loan.
 Servicer contact information is available at the National Student Loan Data Service website (by phone: 800.433.3243).
-Your parent will need his/her Federal Student Aid PIN to log in to the NSLDS website.
+Your parent will need his/her FSA ID and password to log in to the NSLDS website.

 Parents are encouraged to apply by the following dates in order to ensure that loan funds arrive in time for the start of the semester.
 Loans can be processed throughout the term as long as both the student and parent continue to meet eligibility guidelines.

-If eligible, here's what you should do to complete the process.
+If eligible, here's what your parent should do to complete the process.

 Choose the Parent PLUS loan type.